 Nova Scotia is also a great place to develop your nursing career.
 The province is home to the Nova Scotia College of Nursing.
 The college oversees the practice of over 15,000 nurses in the province, ensuring that the community can trust the quality of the nurses working with people.

-Whether you’re a nursing graduate in need of experience or a seasoned health worker, Nova Scotia will recruit you for your registered nursing skills.
+Whether you’re a nursing graduate in need of experience or a seasoned health worker, the province will recruit you for your registered nursing skills through the Nova Scotia PNP.

 Much like in Nova Scotia, Ontario has its organization, The College of Nurse of Ontario, that oversees the practice and regulation of all nurses in the province to ensure that a high standard of care is maintained.